zopencommunity/meta/docs/Guides/FAQ.md

 Yes, if you sign in with GitHub before submitting it.
 GitHub is used only to establish ownership; the package-request application does not request repository access or private email access.
 Open **My submissions** on the package-request page to edit the package description, use case, upstream URL, testing availability, and requester details.
 Package name and ecosystem become maintainer-controlled after initial review, while status, votes, maintainer notes, and published artifacts are always maintainer-controlled.
 Existing requests can be attached to a GitHub account by an administrator after that user has signed in once.

+An owner can also permanently delete their request while it remains **Proposed**.
+Once maintainer review has begun, ask a maintainer to withdraw or delete it so that votes, discussion, and project history are handled deliberately.

 ### How can I recognize an official update?

 Updates posted through the maintainer console are labeled **Verified maintainer**.
 Community posts can provide valuable evidence and coordination, but they do not represent a project decision unless a maintainer or the TSC confirms that decision through the normal governance process.